mharen/mharen.github.io/_posts/2010/2010-11-10-arduino-day-10-pc-input.md

 I’m starting to lay the groundwork for a larger project that will be driven from network data.
 I don’t have an Ethernet shield so I’ll drive this from USB.
 Today’s exercise is simply to verify that I can write data to the board from a higher level program on my computer.
 In this case, I’m using C#.

-<iframe width="640" height="385" src="https://www.youtube.com/embed/ekmc3fTQPtU" title="Arduino Day 10: PC Input via USB" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe class="full-embed hd" src="https://www.youtube.com/embed/ekmc3fTQPtU" title="Arduino Day 10: PC Input via USB" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 #### Build